-(2) LOCAL EVENTS: We are encouraging all our members, and other interested philosophers, to hold local events on sustainability and/or climate change for your department or other philosophical community (including undergraduates) near the beginning of the fall semester, in which you can share the draft guidelines and use them to generate discussion, both of potential guideline changes and (most importantly) of practices, plans, and advocacy in your community.
+We encourage all our members, and other interested philosophers, to hold local events on sustainability and/or climate change for your department or other philosophical community (including undergraduates), in which you can use these guidelines as a starting point for discussion of practices, plans, and advocacy in your community.
 We have some experience with these and are happy to share materials such as flyers and agendas, as well as putting you in touch with nearby Philosophers for Sustainability members whenever possible.
-We ask that you let us know afterwards how the event goes and share any useful guideline suggestions with us.
-You may also want to incorporate some discussion of the upcoming United Nations climate summit (https://www.un.org/en/
+Please let us know afterwards how the event goes and share any useful guideline or advocacy suggestions with us!